orstavik/JoiEvents/docs/1e_nativeEventCascades/13_WhatIs_keypress_event.md

 # WhatIs: `keypress`?

-The `keypress` event is bla bla bla.

-what is all these different .key and .code and .char?? properties?

-* Some events use the passage of time as an alternative trigger event.
-* The keypress demo below also filters events.
+The `keypress` event is dispatched when a key that *likely* would produce a character in a text entry is pressed. `keypress` is a filtered version of `keydown`.
+This means that all `keypress` events are preceded by a `keydown` event, but not all `keydown` events produce a `keypress` event. `keypress` is also global, ie. a *universally* interpreted event: the browser dispatches the same `keypress` event for all `keydown` events regardless of which element in the DOM has focus.

 ## Demo: `keydown`+`keyup`=`keypress` (sometimes)